mira-space/Mira/README.md

 ## 📰 Updates

 **Stay tuned!**  We are actively working on this project.
 Expect a steady stream of updates as we expand our dataset, enhance our annotation processes, and refine our model checkpoints.
 Keep an eye out for these upcoming updates, as we continue to make strides in our project's development.

+**[2024.07.11]** 🔥 We're glad to announce the release of **Mira-v1** and **MiraData-v1**!
+The full version of the [MiraData-v1 datasets](https://github.com/mira-space/MiraData) is now available, along with the corresponding technical report](https://arxiv.org/abs/2407.06358v1).
+Additionally, we have updated the MiraDiT model to improve quality, now supporting resolutions up to 768x480 and durations up to 10 seconds using the updated data.
+This version also includes an optional post-processing feature for video interpolation and enhancement, leveraging the RIFE](https://github.com/hzwer/ECCV2022-RIFE) framework.

 **[2024.04.01]** 🔥 We're delighted to announce the release of **Mira** and **MiraData-v0**.
 This  release offers a comprehensive open-source suite for data annotation and training pipelines, specifically tailored for the creation of long-duration videos with dynamic content and consistent quality.
 Our provided codes and checkpoints empower users to generate videos up to 20 seconds in 128x80 resolution and 10 seconds in 384x240 resolution.
 Dive into the future of video generation with Mira!